 If you have questions about the Safety Abroad policy please contact Western International via email at firstname.lastname@example.org

 Students participating in University sanctioned international travel must complete Western's pre-departure training, in addition to any specific training required by your international program.
-Western International offers these sessions online via OWL or in person during one of our specified training dates.
+Western International offers these sessions online via OWL.

 Note: pre-departure training is optional for those students travelling to international scholarly conferences.

-All Western students participating in University sanctioned international activities are required to enrol in Western's International Travel Registry (see Login button below).
+All Western students participating in University sanctioned international activities are required to enrol in Western's International Travel Registry.
 This information enables Western to monitor student safety, update students on travel advisories from the Canadian Government, and locate and provide assistance in case of an emergency overseas.

 Please enter your information in the travel registry as soon as you are able to, and at least 3 weeks in advance of your travel date.
 If you have questions about this process that are not addressed in the frequently asked questions list, please email email@example.com